-No hardcopies will be accepted.
+Hardcopies will not be accepted.
 Neither the SNSF nor the NRF will be held responsible for non-submission of an application.

 Submission on mySNF: After login into mySNF, the correct funding scheme must be chosen: Programmes (national and international) > Bilateral Cooperation (Initiatives of the State Secretary for Education, Research and Innovation) > Korean-Swiss Science and Technology Programme (KSSTP).